fluent/fluentd-docs-gitbook/articles/kubernetes-fluentd.md

 ### DaemonSet Content

-The cloned repository contains the several configurations that allow to deploy Fluentd as a DaemonSet, the Docker container image distributed on the repository also comes pre-configured so Fluentd can gather all logs from the Kubernetes node environment and also it appends the proper
+The cloned repository contains several configurations that allow to deploy Fluentd as a DaemonSet, the Docker container image distributed on the repository also comes pre-configured so Fluentd can gather all logs from the Kubernetes node environment and also it appends the proper